IMPALA-Consortium/gsm.simaerep/README.md

 extension for the [{gsm}](https://github.com/Gilead-BioStats/gsm) package.

+This is in development the MVP will contain the following:

-It contains the following `gsm`-style functions as detailed [here](https://gilead-biostats.github.io/gsm/articles/DataModel.html):
+`gsm`-style functions as detailed [here](https://gilead-biostats.github.io/gsm/articles/DataModel.html):

 - Input_CumCount() patient-level cumulative count from source data